hiveot/hub/core/launcher/README.md

 ## Features

+1. Start core if configured
 1. List, Start and Stop available plugins including the message bus core
 1. Generate a client auth certificate for plugins before start
 1. Set logging output to log files for each plugin
-1. Support plugin autostart on startup.
+1. Plugin autostart on startup.
 Use launcher.yaml config file.

 Future:
 1. Track memory and CPU usage.